 New Warden at Washington State Prison

-FORSYTH, Ga. – Georgia Department of Corrections (GDC) Commissioner Gregory C. Dozier announced the promotion of Jermaine White, Superintendent at Albany Transitional Center to Warden at Washington State Prison, effective July 1st.
-As Warden, White will be responsible for overseeing 230 staff members and 1,482 medium security male offenders.
+FORSYTH, Ga. – The Georgia Department of Corrections (GDC) Commissioner Timothy C. Ward announced the promotion of Karl Fort to Warden at Washington State Prison (SP) effective July 1, 2020.
+As Warden, Fort is responsible for overseeing approximately 250 staff members and 1,548 medium-security male offenders.

 About the Georgia Department of Corrections (GDC)